giomasce/asmc/README.md

 ## The G language

-My initial idea, when I wrote `asmasm`, was to embed an Assembly compiler in the initial seed and then use Assembly to write a C compiler.
+My initial idea, when I begun working on `asmc`, was to embed an Assembly compiler in the initial seed and then use Assembly to write a C compiler.
 At some point I realized that bridging the gap between Assembly and C with just one jump is very hard: Assembly is very low level, and C, when you try to write its compiler, is much higher level that one would expect in the beginning.
-At the same time, Assembly is harder to compile properly then I initially expected: there are quite some syntax variations and opcode encoding can be rather quircky.
+At the same time, Assembly is harder to compile properly then I initially expected: there are quite some syntax variations and opcode encoding can be rather quirky.
 So it is not the ideal thing to put in the binary seed.

 Then I set out to invent a language which could offer a somewhat C like writing experience, but that was as simple as possible to parse